SugaryChiu/Tweebot/rasa_gstack/data/nlu_data.md

 - you are so funny
 - you are very funny
 - that was funny

+## intent:go_to_bed
+- let's go to bed
+- I'd like to go to bed
+- is it time for bed yet
+- it's time to go to bed
+- time for us to go to bed
+- I'm going to bed
+- I'm a little tired and I want to go to bed
+- it's bed time
+- going to bed now

 ## intent:good
 - you are very helpful